List of college football post-season games that were rematches of regular season games: 2016 Heart of Dallas Bowl

-On October 22, the Black Knights of Army lost at home to North Texas by a score of 35-18.
-The Mean Green were chosen to participate in the Heart of Dallas Bowl despite their 5-7 record on the basis of their Academic Progress Rating when there were not enough bowl-eligible teams to fill all the games.
+On October 22, the Black Knights of Army lost at home to North Texas by a score of 35–18.
+The Mean Green were chosen to participate in the Heart of Dallas Bowl despite their 5–7 record on the basis of their Academic Progress Rating when there were not enough bowl-eligible teams to fill all the games.
 Army accepted an invitation to appear in the game after defeating Morgan State for their sixth win but before defeating rival Navy.
-The cadets jumped out to a 24-7 lead, but North Texas fought back, finally forcing overtime where Army scored a touchdown and then shut down the Mean Green offense to seal the victory.
+The cadets jumped out to a 24–7 lead, but North Texas fought back, finally forcing overtime where Army scored a touchdown and then shut down the Mean Green offense to seal the victory.

 2022 College Football Playoff National Championship

-On December 4, 2021, the Alabama Crimson Tide football team defeated the Georgia Bulldogs by a score of 41-24 at Mercedes-Benz Stadium in Atlanta, GA in the 2021 SEC Championship Game.
-The two teams met again on January 10, 2022 to compete for the College Football Playoff National Championship, where the Crimson Tide lost to the Bulldogs 33-18 at Lucas Oil Stadium in Indianapolis, IN.
+On December 4, 2021, the Alabama Crimson Tide defeated the Georgia Bulldogs by a score of 41–24 at Mercedes-Benz Stadium in Atlanta, Georgia (U.S. state) in the 2021 SEC Championship Game.
+The two teams met again on January 10, 2022, to compete for the College Football Playoff National Championship, where the Crimson Tide lost to the Bulldogs 33–18 at Lucas Oil Stadium in Indianapolis, Indiana.

+2025 Rose Bowl

+On October 12, 2024, the Oregon Ducks defeated the Ohio State Buckeyes 32–31 in Eugene, Oregon.
+The teams met again in the College Football Playoff Quarterfinals in the Rose Bowl on January 1, 2025, where Ohio State defeated Oregon 41–21.